 SIP registrar: A Session Initiation Protocol (SIP) server that accepts REGISTER requests and places the information that it receives from those requests into the location service for the domain that it handles.

 SIP response code: A three-digit code in a Session Initiation Protocol (SIP) message, as described in [RFC3261].

-SIP transaction: A Session Initiation Protocol (SIP) exchange that occurs between a user agent client (UAC) and a user agent server (UAS).
-This transaction comprises all of the messages that are exchanged, including the first request from the UAC to the UAS and the final response from the UAS to the UAC.
-If a request is INVITE, and the final response is a non-2xx, the SIP transaction also includes an ACK to the response.
+SIP transaction: A SIP transaction occurs between a UAC and a UAS.
+The SIP transaction comprises all messages from the first request sent from the UAC to the UAS up to a final response (non-1xx) sent from the UAS to the UAC.
+If the request is INVITE, and the final response is a non-2xx, the SIP transaction also includes an ACK to the response.
 The ACK for a 2xx response to an INVITErequest is a separate SIP transaction.

 site: (1) A group of related webpages that is hosted by a server on the World Wide Web or an intranet.
 Each website has its own entry points, metadata, administration settings, and workflows.
 Also referred to as web site.